 There are numerous GIS applications that are compatible with our devices, but SW Maps is our preferred one.
 It supports u-blox F9P modules, has an integrated NTRIP client, is light and free.

-In this step by step tutorial we will explain how to use your Android device with Ardusimple products.
+In this step-by-step tutorial we will explain how to connect ArduSimple products to your Android device and use it with SW Maps.

 - Make sure your Android language is set to English, since some users reported compatibility problems with other languages.